Say yes to auto-deploy, it can be only one click away!

 I think the fear of giving up control or the worries/lack of confidence that you might actually break something in production made us a bit cautious.
 But what if your code is approved and tested properly, then you should have no fear right?
 Right!
-Thats why we decided to enable auto deploy, it’s makes the life of a developer just a little bit easier.
+That's why we decided to enable auto-deploy, it’s makes the life of a developer just a little bit easier.
 Let me try to explain how it works.

 In our day to day workflow we create branches of a master repository, do our magic in the code and then offer it in Github as a pull request to one of our co-workers who can then review our proposed changes.
 At the same time a tester can manually deploy this branch to a development environment and test if the changes we made meet the acceptance criteria.

 If both the pull request is approved and the acceptance criteria are met, we can click on the big green button in Github and merge our branch into master.
-The automation starts here, but how does our code get’s automatically shipped to production?
+The automation starts here, but how does our code get automatically shipped to production?

 Automation with Jenkins

 For the automation part of our process we use Jenkins, which is our continuous integration (CI) and delivery (CD) server.
-It is the center of all our deployment automations.
+It is the center of all our deployment automation.
 In our CI server we have a seed job running which collects all our repositories and branches from Github and creates build definitions for new repos and branches.
 When it detects a change in a branch/repo, a new build of the site will be triggered.
 Our sites run on NodeJS and when the installation has succeeded and the unit /integration tests are passed, the newly created image of our site will be put into a Docker image on Docker Hub after which the CD server will be triggered to start the deployment pipeline.

 The pipeline, Jekyll or Hyde?!

-In the end, in the happy flow, the only thing we had to do was the one click on the green merge button in Github and our brilliant code was shipped to production, thanks Dr. Jekyll!
+In the end, in the happy flow, the only thing we had to do was the one-click on the green merge button in Github and our brilliant code was shipped to production, thanks Dr. Jekyll!

-Unfortunately there’s also the unhappy flow where Mr. Hyde shows up; always at the wrong time of course.
+Unfortunately, there’s also the unhappy flow where Mr. Hyde shows up; always at the wrong time of course.
 We have a failing ‘red’ pipeline, this usually means we broke something on the site or changed something in the code which made our tests fail.
 In some cases it could also be that there’s a hick-up in the process, in which we just restart the pipeline.
 Otherwise it’s back to the drawing board, fix the failing tests and try again.

 Who’s responsible for maintaining the pipelines?

 Well it’s not all about the pipelines.
-If you want to make a success out of auto-deploy and less breaking stuff in production, you would also want to have a good coverage on unit and integration tests.
+If you want to make a success out of auto-deploy and less breaking stuff in production, you would also want to have good coverage on unit and integration tests.
 The developer that created the code should be responsible for this.
 Try to be sharp when performing a review on someone else’s pull request as well.

 Then the pipelines themselves, if you have no testers on your team I would say the developer is also responsible for this.
 Otherwise it should be a joined effort with your tester.
-Work on them together if possible to always have green pipeline.
+Work on them together if possible to always have a green pipeline.
 If you know as a developer you’re going to break an existing test while developing, you should already update them in your branch or ask the tester to do so.
 The nice thing about Cypress is that you can also run it locally very easily.

-Viva la auto deploy!
+Viva la auto-deploy!